Sarasota, Florida: Festivals

 Since 1998, the city has hosted the Sarasota Film Festival annually.
 The festival attracts independent films from around the world.
 It claims to be one of Florida's largest film festivals.
 In 2009 the annual Ringling International Arts Festival, held its premier and held its closing event in the historic Asolo theater, which had been moved and rebuilt again.
 The historic Venetian theater now is housed in the reception building for the museum where it is used for special events as well as performances, informative purposes, and another seasonal film series hosted by the museum.

 Florida Studio Theatre produces the annual Sarasota Improv Festival.
 Founded in 2009 by Rebecca Hopkins, FST's annual Sarasota Improv Festival brings together improvisers from across the country and worldwide.
 The Festival has become a destination event, drawing thousands across Florida and beyond.
 Past performers have come from as far as Mexico, Canada, Spain, France, and the United Kingdom to perform on Florida's Gulf Coast.

-In 2010, the Sarasota Chalk Festival that is held yearly in the historic area of Burns Square became the first international street painting festival in the United States of America.
+In 2010, the Sarasota Chalk Festival that is held yearly in the historic area of Burns Square became the first international street painting festival in the United States.
 Celebrating the sixteenth-century performance art of Italian street painting, the festival hosted Maestro Madonnaro Edgar Mueller from Germany, who created the first street painting that changed images from day to night.
 The festival has a different theme each year and has introduced new techniques in street art.
 Other applications of street art such as murals and "cellograff graffiti" have become companion events also produced by Avenida de Colores, Inc. The murals are part of the "Going Vertical" project, and although it sometimes coincides with the chalk festival, it is distinct from it and often continues throughout the year.
 Except for a few commissioned on public property in the Palm Avenue Parking Garage, the murals are on private property and are in many sections of Sarasota and Manatee County.
 As of 2014 the Sarasota Chalk festival has relocated to Venice, south of Sarasota.
 The name Sarasota Chalk Festival remains the same.

 It is also home to the Fabulous Arts Foundation, formerly the Harvey Milk Festival, an independent music festival in support of civil rights, focusing on the LGBTQ community.
 It has been celebrated in May annually since 2010 on the weekend closest to Harvey Milk's birthday.
 It is currently the largest independent music festival in Sarasota, with thousands of attendees throughout the free, public, multi-day event that also includes gallery showings, film, and other live performances.